zzxming/quill-table-up/README.md

 ## Overrides

-if you need to rewrite extends from quill `Block` or `Scroll` blot. you need to use `Quill.import()` after `TableUp` registed. beacuse module internal rewrite some functions, but those change only effect formats about table.
+If you need to rewrite extends from quill `Block` or `Scroll` blot. you need to use `Quill.import()` after `TableUp` registed. beacuse module internal rewrite some functions, but those change only effect formats about table.

-`Header`,`List'`,`Blockquote` and `CodeBlock` have been overrides. so if you need to rewrite them, you need to rewrite them before `TableUp` registed, or you want to rewrite the internal logic. you can use `Quill.import()` after `TableUp` registed.
+`Header`, `List'`, `Blockquote` and `CodeBlock` have been overrides.
+If you need to rewrite them, you need to rewrite them before `TableUp` registed.

-please read [source code](https://github.com/zzxming/quill-table-up/tree/master/src/formats/overrides) to know those change.
+Please read [source code](https://github.com/zzxming/quill-table-up/tree/master/src/formats/overrides) to know those change.

 ```ts
 import { BlockOverride, ScrollOverride, } from 'quill-table-up';